-A number of events will take place between 18 March and 16 April 2021 to mark the International Day for Mine Awareness and Assistance in Mine Action.
+A number of events took place between 18 March and 16 April 2021 to mark the International Day for Mine Awareness and Assistance in Mine Action.

 The United Nations Development Programme (UNDP) organized a high-level event on mine action titled “Beyond Square Meters Cleared: Mine Acton and Development.”

 - Prince Mired Raad Zeid Al-Hussein, Special Envoy for the Anti-Personnel Mine Ban Convention, Convention, President of the Higher Council for the Rights of Persons with Disabilities, Hashemite Kingdom of Jordan

 - Ilene Cohn, Director, a.i, UNMAS

 - Wolfgang Bindseil, Head of Division for Business and Human Rights, German Foreign Office

 - Ambassador Stefano Toscano, Director, Geneva International Centre for Humanitarian Demining